Black War: Removal of western Aboriginal nations

 Arthur authorised Robinson to negotiate the surrender of the remaining southwestern and western Aboriginal clans and their removal to Flinders Island, believing that this would be the only way of saving them from extermination at the hands of settlers while providing them with the benefits of British civilisation and Christianity.
 In February 1832, Robinson and his Aboriginal negotiators embarked on the first of several expeditions to the west and north-west of Tasmania.
 His party persuaded several small groups to seek refuge on Flinders Island, warning them that they faced violent hostility without protection.

-However, after a hostile encounter with a group of 29 Tarkiner people at Arthur River in September, Robinson resolved to use force if necessary to secure the removal of the remaining Aboriginal people.
+After a hostile encounter with a group of 29 Tarkiner people at Arthur River in September, Robinson resolved to use force if necessary to secure the removal of the remaining Aboriginal people.
 Hunter Island, at Tasmania's northwestern tip, and penal stations in Macquarie Harbour, on the western coast, were used to hold captured Aboriginal people until their transfer to Flinders Island, but many succumbed quickly to disease and the mortality rate reached 75 percent.

 Aftermath

+1846 painting of Wybalenna Aboriginal Establishment on Flinders Island, where Aboriginal Tasmanians were interned after surrendering.

 By early 1835 almost 300 people had surrendered to Robinson, who reported to the colonial secretary that the entire Aboriginal population had been removed to Flinders Island.
-However, a family was discovered near Cradle Mountain in 1836 and they eventually surrendered in 1842.
+A family was discovered near Cradle Mountain in 1836 and they eventually surrendered in 1842.
 Aboriginal women also continued to live with sealers on the Bass Strait islands and small Aboriginal groups remained in the Great Western Tiers.

-In February 1833, the Aboriginal Establishment was moved to a more suitable location on Flinders Island and renamed Wybalenna.
+In February 1833 the Aboriginal Establishment was moved to a more suitable location on Flinders Island and renamed Wybalenna.
 Children attended school, men were expected to work in the garden, build roads, erect fences and shear sheep, while women were required to cook, wash clothes, sew and attend evening school.
 All were expected to attend Scripture classes and wear European clothes and many were given European names.
-However, convicts were assigned to do most of the labour and the Aboriginal people were free to roam the island where they hunted and gathered food and performed traditional ceremonies.
+Convicts were assigned to do most of the labour and the Aboriginal people were free to roam the island where they hunted and gathered food and performed traditional ceremonies.
 Despite the presence of a resident doctor, a high rate of respiratory disease cut the population from about 220 in 1833 to 46 in 1847.